What to Expect When You Open a Brokerage Account

 - What services am I getting with this account?

 - Who do I contact if I have a question or concern regarding my account?
 What are the different ways I can contact my account representative or his or her manager?
 Phone?
 Email?
 Local branch office?

 As You Monitor Your Account

 After you open your account, you should monitor its activity regularly.
 Make sure that you review all of your account statements and trade confirmations for any errors or any transactions that you did not authorize.
-If you see any evidence of unauthorized trading or errors, notify your broker, broker's supervisor or brokerage firm's compliance department immediately to further protect your rights.
+If you see any evidence of unauthorized trading or errors, notify your registered financial professional, the financial professional’s supervisor or the firm's compliance department immediately to further protect your rights.
 Make sure to take notes of any conversations you have with your firm concerning such disputes, to send in your complaints in writing as well and to keep copies of these notes and all communications related to such disputes for your records.